-- (1) A description of all emissions of regulated air pollutants from all affected emissions units and a projected operating schedule for each emissions unit; - (2) An identification and a description of all points of emissions and a process description of all activities, including design capacity, which may generate emissions of the regulated air pollutants described pursuant to paragraph (a)(1) of Section 12.4.3.1 in sufficient detail to establish the basis for the applicability of standards and fees; - (3) The emission rates of all regulated air pollutants, including fugitive emission rates.
-The emission rates must be described in tons per year and for such shorter-term averages as are necessary to establish compliance using the applicable standard reference test method or other methodology specified in paragraph (a)(7) of Section 12.4.3.1; - (4) A description of any new or modified air pollution control equipment to be operated at the stationary source; - (5) The calculations on which the information described in Section 12.4.3.1 are based, including a fuel description and specifications; - (6) Citations to and a description of all applicable requirements; - (7) The applicable test method or other methodology used for determining compliance with each applicable requirement; - (8) A control technology demonstration for RACT shall be submitted for a modification to an existing Part 70 source that requires an Authority to Construct Permit because: (i) the modification will increase the source's potential to emit by an amount that is greater than the minor NSR significant level in paragraph (b) of Section 12.4.2.1; and (ii) a control technology demonstration is not otherwise required by Section 12.2 or 12.3.The control technology demonstration shall only apply to the pollutant exceeding the minor NSR significant level.
-The application shall describe how RACT was determined and how compliance with RACT is to be measured, including, if applicable, material usage limits, performance testing and continuous emissions monitoring.
+- (1) A description of all emissions of regulated air pollutants from all affected emissions units and a projected operating schedule for each emissions unit: - (2) An identification and a description of all points of emissions and a process description of all activities, including design capacity, which may generate emissions of the regulated air pollutants described pursuant to paragraph (a)(1) of Section 12.4.3.1 in sufficient detail to establish the basis for the applicability of standards and fees; - (3) The emission rates of all regulated air pollutants, including fugitive emission rates.
+The emission rates must be described in tons per year and for such shorter-term averages as are necessary to establish compliance using the applicable standard reference test method or other methodology specified in paragraph (a)(7) of Section 12.4.3.1; - (4) A description of any new or modified air pollution control equipment to be operated at the stationary source; - (5) The calculations on which the information described in Section 12.4.3.1 are based, including a fuel description and specifications; - (6) Citations to and a description of all applicable requirements; - (7) The applicable test method or other methodology used for determining compliance with each applicable requirement; - (8) A control technology demonstration for RACT shall be submitted for a modification to an existing Part 70 source that requires an Authority to Construct Permit because: (i) the modification will increase the source's potential to emit by an amount that is equal to or greater than the minor NSR significant level in paragraph (b) of Section 12.4.2.1; (ii) a control technology demonstration is not otherwise required by Section 12.2 or 12.3; or (iii)

+the modification will be major for one pollutant and will increase the source's potential to emit by an amount equal to or greater than the minor NSR significant level for one or more pollutants that are not part of or precursors to the pollutant associated with the major modification.
+The RACT control technology demonstration shall only apply to the pollutant(s) exceeding the minor NSR significant level.
+The application shall describe how RACT was determined and how compliance with RACT is to be measured, including, if applicable, material usage limits, performance testing, and continuous emissions monitoring.